 Bringing the electricity ashore at Cleve Hill

 We’ve built a brand new onshore substation at Cleve Hill, near Graveney, on the north coast of Kent.
-This is needed because London Array will generate a large amount of electricity which needs to be flowed straight into the 400kV national transmission system when it comes ashore.
+This was needed because London Array generates a large amount of electricity which needs to be flowed straight into the 400kV national transmission system when it comes ashore.

 About the Cleve Hill Substation

 The design for the substation was chosen following a design competition in summer 2006.
 The winning entry was designed by RMJM, a world-renowned firm of architects.
 It was developed around the concept of a viewing point perpendicular to the substation and almost 1km away on the Saxon Shore Way.